IT3049C/final-project-james-carver/README.md

 npm run test e2e
 ```

-Should ypou want to view the Web UI simply visit
+Should you want to view the Web UI simply visit
 ```
 https://it3049c.github.io/final-project-james-carver/
 ```